yapeansa/yapeansa/README.md

 # Hello there, I'm Yago Pereira

-I'm a front-end web developer specialized in the ReactJS library.
+I'm a front-end web developer specialized in the ReactJS library.<br>
-Bachelor's degree in Mathematics from Federel University of Juiz de Fora (UFJF), MG.
+Bachelor's degree in Mathematics from Federel University of Juiz de Fora (UFJF), MG.<br>
 Master's degree in Mathematics at the same institution.

 ## My Stack